 A Unit of the Mount Sinai Health System Office for Diversity and Inclusion

-The Corporate Health System Affairs (CHSA) Unit is located in the corporate services building at 150 East 42nd Street and recommends and establishes best practices in diversity management to engage the organization in cultural effectiveness, address disparities and enhance the patient experience.
-Leads and promotes dedicated programs for LGBT Health, People with Disabilities, Supplier Diversity and Youth Talent Pipeline Programs.
-Learn more about the ODI’s Corporate Health System Affairs.
+- Corporate Health System Affairs (CHSA) is located in the corporate services building at 150 East 42nd Street.
+This unit recommends and establishes best practices in diversity management to engage the organization in cultural effectiveness, address disparities, and enhance the patient experience.
+CHSA leads and promotes dedicated programs for LGBT health, people with disabilities, supplier diversity, and youth talent pipeline programs.